15 Best Aquarium Plants to Reduce Nitrates - 2021 Update

 These plants remain fully submerged in water, and while growing, they absorb nitrate nutrients to purify the water.
 Another benefit of these plans is, they can grow in a low light environment.

-It is better to plant them towards the back of the aquarium to take advantage of the deeper substrate and grow as background plants.
-The suppliers will supply you as potted plants, grown in a soil-free Rockwool media.
+It is better to plant them towards the aquarium’s back to take advantage of the deeper substrate and grow as background plants.
+The suppliers will supply you with potted plants grown in soil-free Rockwool media.

-Follow the instruction of the plant guide (provided with the box) while you are going to plant them in the aquarium.
+Follow the plant guide (provided with the box) while you are going to plant them in the aquarium.

 AquaLeaf Aquatics provides a young Java Fern of 4 to 6 inches in size.

 Java Fern grows very slow but capable of excellent support in absorbing unwanted aquarium byproducts.
-They can root easily in driftwood, rocks, or any types of substrates.
+They can root easily in driftwood, rocks, or any substrates.

 The aesthetic appeal of Ferns in an aquarium is unarguable; they can create a unique natural waterscape.
 They make an ideal home for little fish and invertebrates, providing places to hide and rest.